atandy/civi-exercise-product-manager/README.md

 ### Submitting Your Work
 Following completion of the assignment, please reach out to your primary point of contact and provide a link or attachment to your work.
 From there, we will be in touch.

+### Any Questions
+If you have any questions about the assignment, you can reach out to your primary point of contact and are welcome to ask them there.

 ### Thank You
 We look forward to reviewing your work!
 And thank you for considering Civi!!